LuoYu-uwu/tp/docs/DeveloperGuide.md

 &nbsp;
 ### 11. Editing expiration date after it is added
-   * In GroceryList class, modified the editExpiration method to parse String into localdate.
+   * In GroceryList class, modified the editExpiration method to parse String into LocalDate.
     * `GroceryList+editExpiration()` is used to directly set the `exp` of a `Grocery`.
 It takes in 1 parameter:
       1. details: String — User input read from `Scanner`.
    * To edit the `exp` after using a `Grocery`, the user inputs `use GROCERY d/EXPIRATION_DATE`.

-## Product scope
+## Product Scope
 ### Target user profile

 Our target user is someone who regularly goes grocery shopping, and would like to track and manage their inventory of groceries.

 ### Value proposition